Packers hold off Seahawks 28-23 to reach NFC title game

+”He’s definitely hungry for another Super Bowl.
+He deserves it, so we’re doing everything in our power to put him in that position,” said Adams, who set Green Bay’s postseason record for receiving yards.

-Russell Wilson carried the Seahawks (12-6) on yet another comeback, this time from a 21-3 halftime deficit, but the Packers forced a punt just before the two-minute warning on the second sack of the game by Preston Smith.
+Russell Wilson carried the Seahawks (12-6) on yet another comeback, this time from a 21-3 halftime deficit, but the Packers forced a punt shortly before the two-minute warning on the second sack of the game by Preston Smith.
 That was Green Bay’s fifth of the game.

-Za’Darius Smith, the other big-money free agent added to the defense last spring, had two sacks himself.
+”Five minutes left, we’re getting the ball back, the thing’s going to be over.
+We’re going to win it,” Wilson said. ”I think everybody in the stadium, and I think everybody watching felt like that, too.”

 The Seahawks never got the ball again.

-Rodgers sealed the win with two third-down throws: first a 32-yard pass to Adams on third-and-8 with 2:19 left and then 9 yards to Jimmy Graham on third-and-9 right after the two-minute warning to take down a Seahawks team that was 8-1 on the road this season entering the game.
+Rodgers sealed the win with two third-down throws: a 32-yard strike to Adams on third-and-8 with 2:19 left and then for 9 yards to Jimmy Graham on third-and-9 right after the two-minute warning to take down a Seahawks team that was 8-1 on the road this season entering the game.

+”I’m just going to enjoy a nice glass of scotch tonight,” Rodgers said, ”and get on to the film of San Fran and get ready for a tough opponent.”

 The Seahawks had just a plus-seven scoring margin during the regular season, making quite the habit of second-half rallies.
 Wilson did some of the finest work of his eight-year career in 2019, helping the Seahawks stay on track despite a steady stream of injuries, including the late setbacks in the backfield that prompted the emergency call for Marshawn Lynch.

 Racking up 64 yards rushing on seven scrambles and completing 21 of 31 passes for 277 yards, Wilson directed touchdown drives of 69, 84, 79 right out of the gate after halftime.
-Lynch finished two of them with scores, and Wilson threw to Tyler Lockett for the other one.
+Lynch finished two of them with scores, and Wilson threw on the run to Tyler Lockett, who had 136 yards on nine receptions, for the other one.

+”Every time I looked up, he was making somebody miss in the pocket, creating and extending plays,” LaFleur said. ”That’s what he’s done his whole career.”

 The Seahawks brought their pass rush to life with seven sacks while grinding out a 17-9 win at Philadelphia last week in the wild card round, with Jadeveon Clowney making his presence felt including a hit that knocked Eagles quarterback Carson Wentz out of the game with a concussion.
-The Packers mostly kept Rodgers much better protected, though.
+The Packers mostly kept Rodgers much better protected, though, and a Seahawks defense that forced 32 turnovers in the first 14 games played a fourth straight time without a takeaway.

 The Packers had three touchdown drives of 75 yards apiece over the first three quarters, plus a 60-yard march preceded by a missed 50-yard field goal try from Jason Myers.

-Rodgers hasn’t had much help beyond Adams and Jones this season, but he and coach Matt LaFleur did a masterful job of getting them the ball with some Tyler Ervin and Jimmy Graham mixed in.
+Rodgers hasn’t had much help beyond Adams and Jones this season, but he and LaFleur did a masterful job of getting them the ball with some Graham mixed in.
 On the opening possession, Adams and Geronimo Allison ran angled routes toward each other before faking the pick and zagging away.
 Seahawks cornerback Tre Flowers was caught in the confusion, allowing Adams to break free for the 20-yard score.

 OH, NO, LAMBEAU